martinopiaggi/Gambetto/README.md

 ![](Images/BannerCropped.png)

 **Gambetto** is an open-source casual arcade game with puzzle elements, designed and developed by a team of 5 Msc Engineering students as part of a university project at Politecnico di Milano.
+Player navigates through dungeon-like levels, facing enemy chess pieces and using power-ups to gain new abilities.
+You can play Gambetto downloading executables from [itch.io page](https://polimi-game-collective.itch.io/gambetto)

 It achieved a grade of 30/30 with assessments based on peer rankings from both professors and fellow students.
-You can play Gambetto downloading executables from the the **Itch.io Page**
+At the moment is just a 20 minute of gameplay and a concept proof.
+We aim to ?

 ![](Images/4screenshots.png)